jetchegaray/mint-instagram-feed/README.md

-## Description - NFT Pinterest Feed Images Gallery
+## Description - NFT Pinterest Feed - Gallery images

 It is a dapp to mint all your gallery images.
 The frontend is similar to Pinterest where you can upload a photo, a title, a description, and a price. you have a board you all your pins are uploaded and the option to mint them.